mig-hub/sequel-crushyform/README.md

       self.my_label_column
     end

-The good thing that this method is very useful in many places of CMS of your application, and even the front end:
+The good thing is that this method is very useful in many places of CMS of your application, and even the front end:

     @author.to_label

 It could even work with addresses.
 Crushyform turns a multi-line text in a one liner if it is the label column.

-    # Say the class Address has a column called :body which is the best choice for a label
+    # Say the class Address has a column called :body which is the last choice for a label in LABEL_COLUMNS
     #
     # 4, Virginia Street
     # Flat C